Miguel del Águila: Life

-American composer Miguel del Águila (also spelled Miguel del Aguila), was born in 1957 in Montevideo.

-In 1978 he moved to California, fleeing Uruguay's 1970s repressive military government.
-He graduated from the San Francisco Conservatory of Music and studied at the Hochschule für Musik and Konservatorium in Vienna, Early premieres of his works in Vienna's Musikverein, Konzerthaus and Bösendorfer halls introduced his music and distinctive Latin sound to European audiences.
+In 1978, he moved to California, fleeing Uruguay's 1970s military government.
+He graduated from the San Francisco Conservatory of Music and studied at the Hochschule für Musik and Konservatorium in Vienna.
+Early premieres of his works in Vienna's Musikverein, Konzerthaus, and Bösendorfer halls introduced his music and distinctive Latin sound to European audiences.

 In 1989, del Águila's work was performed in New York's Carnegie Recital Hall (now Weill Hall), and Lukas Foss conducted the US premiere of Hexen with the Brooklyn Philharmonic.
-CDs of his works were released on Albany Records and KKM-Austria by 1990, including his Clarinet Concerto, "Herbsttag", and "Hexen".
+CDs of his works were released on Albany Records and KKM-Austria by 1990, including his Clarinet Concerto, Herbsttag and Hexen.

-He returned to the US in 1992 and the Los Angeles Times described him as "one of the West Coast's most promising and enterprising young composers."
+He returned to the US in 1992, and in 1998 the Los Angeles Times described him as "one of the West Coast's most promising and enterprising young composers."
 He received the Kennedy Center Friedheim Award in 1995, and was music director of Ojai Camerata until 1999.
-He was resident composer at Chautauqua Institution Summer Festival from 2001 to 2005.
+He was resident composer at the Chautauqua Institution Summer Festival from 2001 to 2005.

-Del Águila was among the first composers chosen by 'Meet the Composer' and The American Symphony Orchestra League to receive a 'Music Alive' Extended Residency grant, which resulted in the 2006 opera Time and Again Barelas, a partnership between the New Mexico Symphony and the National Hispanic Cultural Center in Albuquerque.
-Joanne Sheehy Hoover of the Albuquerque Journal wrote that the opera displayed "command of an arresting musical vocabulary, marked by a complex yet infectious rhythmic vitality.”
+Del Águila was among the first composers chosen by "Meet the Composer" and The American Symphony Orchestra League to receive a "Music Alive" Extended Residency grant, which resulted in the 2006 opera Time and Again Barelas, a partnership between the New Mexico Symphony and the National Hispanic Cultural Center in Albuquerque.
+Joanne Sheehy Hoover of the Albuquerque Journal wrote that the opera displayed "command of an arresting musical vocabulary, marked by a complex yet infectious rhythmic vitality."

-In 2008, del Águila received a "Magnum Opus" commission, administered by 'Meet the Composer', for performances by the Nashville Symphony, Buffalo Philharmonic, Virginia Symphony, and Winnipeg Symphony orchestras.
-The resulting tone poem, "The Fall of Cuzco", was premiered by the Nashville Symphony conducted by Giancarlo Guerrero in November 2009.
+In 2008, del Águila received a "Magnum Opus" commission, administered by "Meet the Composer," for performances by the Nashville Symphony, Buffalo Philharmonic, Virginia Symphony, and Winnipeg Symphony orchestras.
+The resulting tone poem, The Fall of Cuzco, was premiered by the Nashville Symphony, conducted by Giancarlo Guerrero, in November 2009.
 In 2008–09, del Águila received the Lancaster Symphony's Composer Award.
-His "Choral Suite No. 2" for mixed chorus and orchestra was performed by the symphony, conducted by Stephen Gunzenhauser, in November 2008.
+His Choral Suite No. 2 for mixed chorus and orchestra was performed by the symphony, conducted by Stephen Gunzenhauser, in November 2008.

-In 2010, del Águila received two Latin Grammy nominations, the first for the Bridge CD Salón Buenos Aires (for Best Classical Album), and the second for his work "Clocks" (Best Classical Contemporary Composition), performed by Camerata San Antonio.
-"Clocks" also received a Copland Foundation Recording Award in 2009.
-In 2015, he received a third nomination for his "Concierto en Tango" (Best Classical Contemporary Composition), commissioned, premiered and recorded by the Buffalo Philharmonic with cello soloist Roman Mekinulov and conducted by JoAnn Falletta.
+In 2010, del Águila received two Latin Grammy nominations, the first for the Bridge CD Salón Buenos Aires (for Best Classical Album), and the second for his work Clocks (Best Classical Contemporary Composition), performed by Camerata San Antonio.
+Clocks also received a Copland Foundation Recording Award in 2009.
+In 2015, he received a third Grammy nomination for his Concierto en Tango (Best Classical Contemporary Composition), commissioned, premiered and recorded by the Buffalo Philharmonic with cello soloist Roman Mekinulov and conducted by JoAnn Falletta.

 Recordings of del Águila's over 140 works have been released on 67 CD albums to date by Naxos, Dorian, Telarc, New Albion, Albany, Centaur and Eroica, among others.
-Peermusic Classical, and Theodore Presser have both published his works, alongside many which he has self-published.
+Peermusic Classical and Theodore Presser have both published his works; many others he has self-published.